 A few patterns pop out: the effect of the different waves (note how the curves steepen) and the large range in outcomes at any point in time.
 The gap is enormous: they differ by a factor of 6.
 We also notice that the evolution of the Japanese fatality rate has been far smoother, avoiding the spikes that all other countries of the rich-country club have seen.

 Let us repeat the above exercise with excess deaths.
 These capture the gap between the total number of deaths that occur for any reason and the number that would be expected under normal circumstances.
 Given the massive undercounting of the death toll attributed both directly and indirectly to COVID-19, excess deaths provides a glimpse of the true and total impact of the pandemic.

 The chart below shows how the cumulative excess death rate has evolved over the course of the pandemic.
 These rates are based on excess death estimates produced by The Economist and we take the mid-points of their excess death model (see here for more on the model and its results).

 The differences across countries remain stark.
-Again our two countries stand out (even though Italy ranks first now) and cumulative excess death rates vary by a factor of 4.
+Again our two countries stand out (even though Italy ranks first and Canada last now) and cumulative excess death rates vary by a factor of 3.
 This range is a little more compressed than the previous one, in part because Japanese excess deaths have started to rise recently on the back of omicron.
 Broadly speaking, however, its curve remains relatively steady (thank the vaccines and other factors, as we will discuss later).

 For completeness, the table below presents the data as of the latest date.
 We show both numbers and the rates.
 Note how the American numbers for absolute deaths stand out.
 That is entirely predictable given the size of its population and keeping all other factors constant.
 But not all other factors are constant as can be observed in the relative numbers, where we see – as in the charts above – that the cumulative rates are much higher than elsewhere.